TREVOR's Stilt Shoes Gallery

 May 22, 2004

 These black sneakers had very thick soles.
 I expected them to last a really long time.
-When my stilt shoes wear out, it's always in the same way: the uprights of my stilts (which go down into the heels of the shoes) eventually wear a 2"x2" square hole right through the soles.
+When my stilt shoes wear out, it's always in the same way: the uprights of my stilts are wooden 2x2s and go down into the heels of the shoes, and eventually they wear a 2"x2" square hole right through the soles.
 So the thickness of the heel seems to be the dominant factor in how long the shoes last.
 So these elevator shoes had bottoms that were at least 1.25" thick soles with an even thicker heel.
-But, despite my expectation that these would last longer than my original black sneakers, these shoes have "only" lasted about 5 years.
-They are now on their last legs (pun intended) and will be replaced very soon.
-In fact, I've already bought their red and black and gray replacements.
+But, despite my expectation that these would last about as long my original black sneakers, these shoes "only" lasted about 5 years... still way longer than any of the others besides that first pair, though.

 Gale Free Library